go-iiif/go-iiif/README.md

 ```
 $> ./bin/iiif-server -h
 Usage of ./bin/iiif-server:
-  -config string
-    	Path to a valid go-iiif config file.
-DEPRECATED - please use -config-url and -config name.
   -config-name string
     	The name of your go-iiif config file. (default "config.json")
   -config-source string